Shaving cream Easter eggs might be the best egg decorating hack we've seen! Create marbled Easter eggs with shaving cream in just minutes.

 Step 4: Clean and Display

-To clean the dried egg, carefully dip each egg into a bowl of water.
+To clean the dried shaving cream egg, carefully dip each egg into a bowl of water.
 The water will remove the excess shaving cream while leaving the colored design on the egg's shell.
 Pat each egg dry with a paper towel, but be careful not to rub or wipe the surface of the egg, as this might smear or remove the dye from the shell.
 When each egg has been cleaned and dried, add the eggs to a colorful display.
-Eggs decorated with shaving cream are not edible, but eggs made with whipped cream are safe to eat as long as they are stored in the refrigerator.
+To add sheen to the finished shaving cream Easter eggs, rub them with a little vegetable oil.
+Eggs decorated with shaving cream are not edible, but whipped cream dyed eggs are safe to eat as long as they are stored in the refrigerator.